• Skip to primary navigation

 All in all, I highly recommend Norwex to anyone who wants to get rid of chemicals in their home, wants to save money over the long haul, or who just likes cleaning better, faster, smarter.
 In case I haven’t made it plain, I really do love the Norwex Enviro Cloths and Window Cloths.

 If you are interested in learning more about what all the fuss is about, check out Jennifer’s shop or the Norwex Catalog.
-You can contact her or comment below with any questions and we will be sure to answer them!
+You can contact her or comment below with any questions, and we will be sure to answer them!

-Sign up below to receive updates including free printables, organization tips, home improvement projects, recipes and more!
+Grab our free series "Weekend Home Projects that will Transform Your Life" Sign up below to receive updates including free printables, organization tips, home improvement projects, recipes and more! |

 More Helpful Cleaning Tips

 PS I love seeing your creations!
 Be sure to take a photo and tag #cravingcreative on Instagram!
-You can also stay in touch with me through following me on Instagram, Pinterest, and Subscribing to the Newsletter!
+You can also stay in touch with me through following me on Instagram, Pinterest, and subscribing to the newsletter!

-1. Patti says
+Patti says

 Thanks for the honest review Rachel!
 One correction I’d like to see in your post tho… Norwex baclock technology uses Microsilver.
 There are NO silver threads in our Norwex cloths.
 The microsilver and the Polyester used to make the cloths are both put in a vat in a liquid form.
 They are then extruded in a process to make the microfiber which is woven into the cloths.
 You cannot see, touch, or feel it in our cloths.
 And the benefit of microsilver is it never washes out of the cloth, it is always present.
 (Disclosure: I have been a Norwex consultant for 8+ years.)

-• Rachel says
+Rachel says

 Thank you so much for this information!
 I know you have better access to official information as a consultant than I do, but I can’t find any information on how the cloths are actually made.
 I’m sure that it is because Norwex wants to protect their proprietary information, so I changed the wording to embedded.
 That is what I could find.
 Your comment is super helpful to others trying to decide if Norwex is right for them and I appreciate the correction.

-2. Angie says
+Angie says

 Hi Have you used the egetabke cleaning mitt & cleaner?
 Also I live in a RV & travel fulltime, and we have a lot of wood cabinets, walls, doors (fake wood lol) which get fingerprints, dust sunscreen, and some food in the kitchen, what products would you recommend to use on them?
 Right now I take a damp rag and clean.
 I want to make sure not to use something that will take the finish off.
 Also what do you recommend for the shower & commode.
 Thanks

-• Rachel says
+Rachel says

 This is my personal opinion, but I found the vegetable mitt to be unnecessary.
 For me, just another thing to store and has a very similar weave to the scrub cloths.
 Norwex makes a variety of products but that does not mean you need all of them.